alloy/rn2dts/README.md

 * Support platform file extensions, at first just by assuming iOS.
 * Feed tsc file contents from memory, instead of having to persist to disk first.
 * Make warnings from jscodeshift & flow-to-ts show up.
+* Comments do not take inserted import typeof lines of code into account, see e.g. [this file](./workbench/Libraries/Components/TextInput/InputAccessoryView.d.ts).